 We are committed to providing quality healthcare and positive patient experiences, and what you think about your care is important to us.

 We want to know what we are doing well and where we can improve.
-Patients, family/whānau and visitors can send us suggestions, compliments or complaints using a feedback form (located beside blue Customer Response boxes found in some hospitals and community services) or using the Canterbury DHB website Patients and Visitors Feedback Form.
+Patients, family/whānau and visitors can send us suggestions, compliments or complaints using a feedback form (located beside blue Customer Response boxes found in some hospitals and community services) or using the Feedback Form.

 Your feedback is very important to us.

-If you have received care either as an inpatient or as an outpatient (can be via telephone or video link) you are invited to participate in a patient experience survey via email or text message.
+If you have received care by Te Whatu Ora - Health New Zealand Waitaha/Canterbury (the former Canterbury DHB) this can also be care provided via telephone/video link, you may be invited to participate in a patient experience survey via email or text message.

 Taking part is voluntary and your feedback will be anonymous.